 “Let go…and Let God”,

 Communication is key in all our relationships.
-And learning to deflate the defensiveness with our kids and reduce the conflict and stress in our homes is paramount.
+And learning to reduce the conflict and stress in our homes is paramount.
 Wouldn’t you like to have a more peaceful home where the stress of the day to day interactions can calmly be resolved?
 Knowing our kids, anticipating ahead, and making small changes in our communication can have a huge impact with our tweens, teens, and our 20-somethings.